Last time on ‘The Chairs of Doctor Who.

 This tubular chrome stool – also featuring in ‘Invasion of the Dinosaurs’ – can’t be found.
 It could be a drum stool, or surgeons stool.

 Picking up the pieces.
 At SRS HQ, Winters sits on another Tulip chair, but this time it’s the 1960’s version designed by Maurice Burke for Arkana.
 Imitation is the sincerest form of flattery.

 The other chairs featured in this story remain unidentifiable.

 The Ark in Space

 The Nerva Beacon contains this rather fine space age number.
-Initially I had it down as an Arkana Mushroom Chair by Maurice Burke.
-However some listings have it down as a chair made by Hollen Inc, Houston.
-Perhaps they are the same chair?
+Initially, I had it down as an Arkana Mushroom Chair by Maurice Burke, as many listings had it as such.
+However it would appear to be a chair made for Hollen Inc, Houston, Texas in the late 1960’s.
 (Thanks for the heads up, Tony).

 This is a curious one.
 I can’t find it, but it’s an odd mix of padded leather seat and (possibly) steel base, with four very flat legs.
 On first glance it is quite a clunky design, so that means, when I do identify it, it’ll likely be a classic.

 Oh, and while we are at it, a little shout out for the yellow ‘Boby’ storage unit, designed by Joe Columbo.
 (See season 21, and 13, for more).